Cerebrum internal capsule

 • Posteriorly - Occipital lobe

-Functional areas of Occipital Lobe
+Functional areas of the Occipital Lobe

 Primary visual area (visuosensory area) - (area no.17)

-Receives and integrate the visual impulses
+Receives and integrates the visual impulses

 Lesion: